Ōryoku Maru: Experience of the survivors

 The survivors of the sinking were held for several days in an open tennis court at Olongapo Naval Base.
 While there, the prisoners were afforded no sanitary conditions whatsoever.
 Prisoners experienced severe mistreatment, and several deaths occurred.
 The group of prisoners was then moved to San Fernando, Pampanga.
 While in San Fernando, 15 weak or wounded prisoners were loaded on a truck, believing they would be taken to Bilibid Prison for treatment.
 In the 1946 war crimes trial, they were reported to have been taken to a nearby cemetery, beheaded, and dumped into a mass grave.
 The remaining prisoners were then transported by train to San Fernando, La Union.
 There, about 1,000 of the survivors were loaded on another Japanese ship, Enoura Maru, while the rest boarded the smaller Brazil Maru.
 Both ships reached Takao (Kaohsiung) harbor in Taiwan on New Year's Day 1945.

 On January 6, the smaller group of prisoners was transferred from Brazil Maru to Enoura Maru, and 37 British and Dutch were taken ashore.
 However, on January 9, Enoura Maru was bombed and disabled while in harbor, killing about 350 men.
 The survivors were put aboard Brazil Maru which arrived in Moji, Japan, on January 29, 1945.
 Only 550 of the over 900 who sailed from Taiwan were still alive; 150 more men died in Japan, Taiwan, and Korea in the following months, leaving only 403 survivors of the original 1,620 to be liberated from camps in Kyushu, Korea, Manchuria, and Taiwan in August and September 1945.

 Aftermath

 Junsaburo Toshino, former lieutenant and Guard Commandant aboard the ship, was found guilty of murdering and supervising the murder of at least 16 men, and sentenced to death as a Class B war criminal at Yokohama.
 Shuske Wada, whose charges paralleled those of Toshino, was the official interpreter for the guard group.
 (Both Toshino and Wada had supervised the San Fernando murders.)
 Wada was found guilty of causing the deaths of numerous American and Allied prisoners of war by neglecting to transmit to his superiors requests for adequate quarters, food, drinking water, and medical attention.
 Wada was sentenced to life imprisonment at hard labor.
 All the other guards received long prison sentences.
-The captain of the ship, Shin Kajiyama, was acquitted, "as he had no chance to prevent any atrocities"..
-USA v.
-Junsaburo Toshino et al.
+The captain of the ship, Shin Kajiyama, was acquitted, "as he had no chance to prevent any atrocities".

+Toshino was hanged at Sugamo Prison on August 18, 1948.